omeka/omeka-s-enduser/docs/modules/mapping.md

 	- Polygon: A shape with boundaries around the outermost features.
 	- Point: The central point of all the group's items' locations.

-Once a user selects a "Group by" choice, the form should expand with more fields, based on the selection.
+Once a user selects a "Group by" choice, the form will expand with more fields, based on the selection.

 Filtering options are also offered: when one grouping choice is made (such as group items by their class), you can then choose to filter items based on the other selections (such as only including items from a particular item set).
 These filters allow only one selection.